Nothing beats freshly made basil cashew pesto!

 Or you freeze the basil pesto sauce into ice cube shapes and store them in the fridge (just as I did in my papaya paste post)

-I prefer to store my pesto in the fridge because pesto is anyway better when fresh and I don't like to keep it for too long.
+I prefer to store my pesto in the fridge because pesto is anyway better when fresh, and I don't like to keep it for too long.

-Mortar and Pestle VS Food Processor
+Using Mortar and Pestle VS Food Processor

 The Mortar and Pestle

-Mortar and Pestle are great if you want to add flavor into your basil cashew pesto.
+Mortar and pestle are great if you want to add flavor to your basil cashew pesto.
+Stone mortar and pestle helps to release the aroma of the ingredients.

 You will never get the same result if you use a food processor or blender with blades.

-I suggest you use only large granite or marble mortar and pestle because metal, wooden or ceramic mortar and pestle are not that effective.
+I suggest you use only a large granite or marble mortar and pestle because metal, wooden or ceramic mortar and pestle are not that effective.

 Stone mortar and pestle are also heavier and the unpolished stone texture on the inside, weight, and large size make it easier to grind everything quickly to a smooth pesto paste.